raspberrypilearning/cd-intermediate-wearables-sushi/en/step_9.md

 title: Portable power
 ---

-+ If you plan on wearing your project, you will probably want to make it more portable with battery power.
-A 3xAA or 3xAAA battery pack will do just fine for the Flora.
+If you plan on wearing your project, you will probably want to make it more portable using battery power.

-+ See [dojo.soy/wear2-flora-power](http://dojo.soy/wear2-flora-power){:target="_blank"} for more information.
++ For the Flora, a 3×AA or 3×AAA battery pack will do just fine.
+See [dojo.soy/wear2-flora-power](http://dojo.soy/wear2-flora-power){:target="_blank"} for more information.

-+ For other boards you should double check the requirements for the board you are using.
++ If you're using a different board, you should double-check the power requirements it has.

 --- /collapse ---